Project-Resilience/mvp/use_cases/eluc/README.md

 Work from this project was published in [NeurIPS 2023 Workshop: Tackling Climate Change with Machine Learning](https://www.climatechange.ai/events/neurips2023) as a paper: [Discovering Effective Policies for Land-Use Planning](https://nn.cs.utexas.edu/?miikkulainen:arxiv23) which won the *Best Pathway to Impact* award.
 The recorded talk can be found [here](https://www.climatechange.ai/papers/neurips2023/94).
 See the Experiments section for details on how to replicate the results in the paper.

+## Installation

+This project was created using `python 3.10.11`.
+To install the dependencies required to run the experiments, first GDAL must be installed.
+The easiest way to do so is using conda:

+1. `conda create -n <env_name> python=3.10.11`
+2. `conda activate <env_name>`
+3. `conda install geopandas`
+4. `pip install -r requirements.txt`

+Alternatively, GDAL can be installed with brew or apt depending on your system.

 ## Data

 ### Download